Apply For A Review

-You must apply to ACC to request a review.
+You must apply to ACC to request a review with FairWay.

-A FairWay Resolution Coordinator will contact you to arrange a hearing.
+A FairWay Resolution Coordinator will contact you to arrange a hearing with arrangements for a meeting to discuss your case.

-You should consider if you need legal representation in the hearing.
+You should consider if you wish to have legal representation in the hearing.

 Applying for a review